-Spearfish is a full-suspension 29’er mountain bike built purposely for endurance racing.
-Every aspect of the frame is tailored to produce a bike that excels at 50 mile, 100 mile, 24-hour races and other ultra-endurance events.
-80mm of firm rear wheel travel, smooth-rolling 29'er wheels, and a refined geometry are all packed into a durable sub-6 lbs alloy chassis (including rear shock).
+Spearfish is a full suspension 29er mountain bike built purposely for endurance racing.
+Every aspect of the frame is tailored to produce a bike that excels at 50-mile, 100-mile, 24-hour races, and other ultra-endurance events.
+80mm of firm rear wheel travel, smooth-rolling 29er wheels, and a refined geometry are all packed into a durable sub-6 lb alloy chassis (including rear shock).
 The Spearfish is a snappy and extremely stable ride that goes further and faster on less.

 The frame is built with shaped and hydroformed EV6 tubing.
 Hydroforming is used in the main triangle tubes to optimize strength and stiffness.
 This puts more material where it’s needed and less where it isn’t.
 EV6 is a special 6000-series aluminum alloy with a custom heat treatment.
 This new tubing allows us to make a frame with nearly identical weight, strength, and fatigue properties as our old 7000-series scandium frames, but at a significantly reduced cost.

-What all this talk about materials, shaping, linkages, and shock rate curves means can simply be summed up as a low weight, snappy pedaling, efficient suspension frame.
-Small frames weigh in at 5.3 lbs with shock and collar, and the extra-large at 5.8 lbs with the same bits.
+What all this talk about materials, shaping, linkages, and shock rate curves means can simply be summed up as a low-weight, snappy pedaling, efficient suspension frame.
+Small frames weigh in at 5.3 lb with shock and collar, and the X-Large at 5.8 lb with the same bits.
 Seriously.
 That’s the real deal.
-A sub-6 lbs alloy 29er.
+A sub-6 lb alloy 29er.

-Additional features include a tapered head tube for precision steering and a press-fit BB30 bottom bracket to transfer as much power from the pedals to the rear wheel as possible.
-The frame can accommodate new 2 x 10-speed drivetrains, as well as traditional 3 x9's.
-The frame will fit up to a 2.25 inch tire max.
-Full length cable housing keeps things clean and running smooth even in the worst conditions.
-Careful considerations were taken to keep the front triangle open enough to allow a full size bottle to be placed for quick and easy access (unlike many suspension frames which can only accommodate a bottle under the down tube).
+Additional features include a tapered head tube for precision steering and a pressFfit BB30 bottom bracket to transfer as much power from the pedals to the rear wheel as possible.
+The frame can accommodate new 2x10-speed drivetrains, as well as traditional 3x9s.
+The frame will fit up to a 2.25″ tire max.
+Full-length cable housing keeps things clean and running smooth even in the worst conditions.
+Careful considerations were taken to keep the front triangle open enough to allow a full-size bottle to be placed for quick and easy access (unlike many suspension frames which can only accommodate a bottle under the down tube).

 Top to bottom the Spearfish is a thoroughbred, tuned for efficiency, speed, and comfort.
-Frames with shock and collar weigh in at 5.3 to 5.8lbs and will retail for less than $1000.
-Completes with a Rock Shox Reba and an X7/X9 level build w/ tubeless-ready rims will retail for around $2250.
+Frames with shock and collar weigh in at 5.3 to 5.8 lb and will retail for less than $1,000.
+Completes with a Rock Shox Reba and an X7/X9-level build with tubeless ready rims will retail for around $2,250.
 Availability is late December, 2010.
 Stay tuned to the website in the coming weeks post-Interbike for full details on geometry, build specs, along with more details and pictures.

 Share this post: Tweet